 Who We Work With

-Tempo carries an immense selection of Japanese selvedge denim made in antique shuttle looms in Okayama.
-These brands include Jelado, Fullcount, Japan Blue Jeans, Ironari, Trophy Clothing, Tanuki, Burgus Plus, TCB, and many more.
+Tempo carries a grandiose selection of Japanese selvedge denim made in antique shuttle looms in Okayama.
+These brands include Three Kingdoms Overalls, Pallet Life Story, Pherrow's, Jelado, Fullcount, Japan Blue Jeans, Ironari, Trophy Clothing, Tanuki, Burgus Plus, TCB, and many more.
 Other unique Japanese brands using antique machines along with raw organic materials with a masterful hand is Loop & Weft from Yamanashi, Japan, specializing in the best knitwear for men and women.
 Another brand, Kaneko Megane, from Nara, Japan producing handmade best quality eyewear which is only available in-store and not available online.
 And Shoes Like Pottery / MoonStar producing high quality vulcanized footwear for women and men in Kurume, Japan, making a truly timeless sneaker.

 Tempo is proud of being the only supplier for Y’2 Leather in North America.
 Y’2 Leather is a master made leather brand from Osaka, Japan that has over 40 years of leather working experience.
 Y’2 sources from the best tanneries, uses the best machines, cutting sewing and dyeing techniques achievable.